KHendricks/fetch-points/README.md

 # Fetch Points

 This application is built to the specifications of the Fetch Rewards Coding Exercise challenge.
-This has only been tested on Ubuntu 20.04.
+This has only been tested on Ubuntu 20.04 and is written using NodeJS utilizing Express as well as Python for Unit Testing.

 ## API Calls